robpalme/proposal-lazy-import/README.md

 This is only possible due to an exposed function, `ChromeUtils.import` which allows us to synchronously load the file.

-Speaking to the Firefox case specifically, it was reported on DevTools that our most significant cost was the full parsing and evaluation of the modules.
-At present, our custom solution excludes the ability to use certain tooling, such as typescript, to validate our code and also restricts the optimizations that we can perform.
-In an ideal world, we would transition all of our frontend code to ES modules, rather than implementing a custom solution.

 ## Known issues

 ### Top Level Await